Archive

 But DEP will sit on the sidelines and do nothing as private water company United Water meets with political officials in Bergen County to discuss lifting the mandatory water conservation measures imposed in Bergen County - a perfect illustration of exactly who is in control of NJ’s public water supplies.

-Neither DEP, State Climatologist Robinson, or water purveyors were willing to talk about the underlying causes of structural drought or the need to adapt to global warming or the need to improve pollution controls and water quality.
-In fact, they intentionally avoided those topics – Steve Doughty, by his own words, drifted “off script” only once, and it related to Passaic/Pompton/Ramapo water quality and pumping to Wanaque reservoir.
-He quickly caught himself, and got back “on script”.
+In fact, they intentionally avoided those topics – Steve Doughty of DEP, by his own words, drifted “off script” only once, and it related to Passaic/Pompton/Ramapo water quality and pumping to Wanaque reservoir.
+Doughty quickly caught himself, and got back “on script”.
 So, the hearing was totally useless as far as I’m concerned.

 Given that DEP is a regulatory agency, I testified and added the following issues to the list of issues DEP refuses to discuss in public:

-1. DEP needs to publish data on water demand.
-As they say in business, “what gets measured gets done”.
-The public has a right to know how water is used, who is using it, what they are using it for, and where the uses occur (e.g. urban, suburban, rural) .
+The public has a right to know how water is used, who is using it, what they are using it for, and where the uses occur (e.g. in what economic sector and geography urban, suburban, rural) .
 DEP needs this data to manage water supply.
 It also would be a good benchmark to compare how various water companies were performing.

 2. DEP needs to exert more regulatory control over private sector and local water purveyors.
 Right now, first come first serve anarchy prevails.

-3. Infrastrucure needs assessment must be part of the discussion.
+3. Infrastructure needs assessment must be part of the discussion.
 I highlighted this week’s hearing in Washington Township (Morris Co.) where the local system loses 40% of water to leaks.
 Since then, major water lines have broken, leading to boil water alerts and other problems.
 NJ’s infrastructure is old and getting older.
 How will we pay for upgrades?

 4. Infrastructure investment needs to be explored – water user rates are regulated by BPU tariffs and DEP regulations.
 Surcharges need to be considered as a means of generating much needed revenue for investment in maintenance and upgrades.

-5. Agricultural uses need to be part of the discussion and must be regulated just like all other users.
+5. Agricultural uses need to be part of the discussion and must be regulated just like all other water users.

 6. The current 100,000 gallon per day use threshold for triggering DEP water allocation permitting needs to be reduced.
 DEP policy and allocation environmental reviews must be done in consideration of cumulative water withdrawals.
 DEP must develop and impose water budgets and specify whether this needs legislative or regulatory change.